$E_n$-cell attachments and a local-to-global principle for homological stability: Extending the main theorem to compact manifolds

-Realizing in the other direction, we claim that the augmentation $\epsilon_p: ||q \mapsto \mathbf{M}^\theta_{q,\infty}(\bdt)^p X|| \to \mathbf{M}^\theta_\infty (\bdt)^p X$ is a weak equivalence.
-The reason is as follows: the complement of the closure of the images of the outermost embeddings in $\int_{M,\infty}(X)$ has infinitely many points (this was the point of using $\mr{Emb}_\infty$), so that the point inverses of $\epsilon_p$ are contractible by the argument on Page 17 of \cite{RW} or Lemma 5.7 of \cite{kupersmillertran}.
-Since every point has a neighborhood not intersecting the image of a disk (this was the point of using closures in our definition of $\mr{Emb}^\theta_\infty$), a standard argument like Proposition 5.8 of \cite{kupersmillertran} proves that $\epsilon_p$ is a microfibration as in Section 2 of \cite{weissclassify}.
-By Lemma 2.2 of \cite{weissclassify}, the map $\epsilon_p$ is a fibration and hence a weak equivalence since it has contractible fibers.
-Thus $||I_{\bullet,\bullet}(M,X)|| \to \int_{M,\infty} X$ is a weak equivalence.
+is a weak equivalenc.
+To prove this, we start by nothing that because the complement of the closure of the images of the outermost embeddings in $\int_{M,\infty} X$ has infinitely many points (this was the point of using $\mr{Emb}_\infty$), that the point inverses of $\epsilon_p$ are contractible by the argument on Page 17 of \cite{RW} or Lemma 5.7 of \cite{kupersmillertran}.
+Since every point has a neighborhood not intersecting the image of a disk (this was the point of using closures in our definition of $\mr{Emb}^\mr{pt}_\infty$), a standard argument like Proposition 5.8 of \cite{kupersmillertran} proves that $\epsilon_p$ is a microfibration as in Section 2 of \cite{weissclassify}.
+By Lemma 2.2 of \cite{weissclassify}, the map $\epsilon_p$ is a Serre fibration and hence a weak equivalence.
+Using Lemma \ref{lemgeomrel} conclude that $|I_{\bullet,\bullet}(M,X)| \to \int_{M,\infty} X$ is a weak equivalence.

 Our construction gives a map